The Stranger Things Aftershow Will Transport You (Safely) To The Upside Down

-You've read the fan theories, analysed the posters and teasers, prepared Hawkins-themed treats and the perfect costume for your viewing party, and have rewatched the first season at least twice.
-And today, all of your hard work pays off as Stranger Things season 2 premieres on Netflix.
+You've read the fan theories, analyzed the posters and teasers, prepared Hawkins-themed treats and the perfect costume for your viewing party, and have rewatched the first season at least twice.
+And tomorrow, October 27, all of your hard work will pay off when Stranger Things season 2 premieres on Netflix.

 But just when you thought that you couldn't get more excited, Netflix revealed that accompanying the season 2 drop will be a seven-episode aftershow titled Beyond Stranger Things.